 Conservatively Sharp

-For an interview, your goal is to dress conservatively while looking as sharp as possible.
+class=”p2″>For an interview, your goal is to dress conservatively while looking as sharp as possible.
 Save your pinstripe suit for that client meeting and leave your purple paisley shirt at the cleaners (and don’t go back for it).
 You want to look smart, attentive to details and unpretentious.

 Dressing for your Job

-“Wear something Neutral…Nothing too flashy and nothing that makes you look as though you’re trying too hard.
+“Wear something neutral…Nothing too flashy and nothing that makes you look as though you’re trying too hard.
 If you’re going into a bank wear a suit, but if you’re doing something creative, wear what you expect you’re going to wear doing the job.
 Start as you mean to go on.” – Kim Jones, Dunhill Creative Director

 Be mindful of the culture of the company you are applying to.
 Is it a fairly conservative company where everyone is rocking a crisp suit?
 Or is it more of a lax dress code where polos, casual shirts and chinos are your bread and butter?
 If you’re still lost, don’t hesitate to ask the interviewer ahead of time on the suggested dress code for the interview.
 If you’re not comfortable with that, ask a friend or acquaintance who works in that field.
 When in doubt, overdress.

-The Safe Bet:
+The Safe Bet Interview Suit:

 - A well-fitting solid navy or dark gray/charcoal single-breasted suit.